Check this out:

 TROUT: Catch-and-release fishing for cutthroat trout during the summer season is expected to be fair.

-SPRING CHINOOK: A higher forecast (compared to 2013) of hatchery spring Chinook to the lower Columbia River should provide some fishing opportunities in these streams located east of Astoria along Hwy 30.
+SPRING CHINOOK: A similar forecast (compared to 2014) of hatchery spring Chinook to the lower Columbia River should provide some fishing opportunities in these streams located east of Astoria along Hwy 30.
 The season is open Jan.
 1 to July 31 for adipose fin-clipped spring Chinook.
 The daily bag limit is two adipose fin-clipped adult Chinook and/or steelhead and five adipose fin-clipped jack Chinook.
 Anglers casting spinners and drifting small baits, such as salmon roe, will experience the most success.
 There are good bank access areas adjacent to Gnat Creek and Big Creek hatcheries and at the mouth of Big Creek.
 The Blind Slough select area can be good at times for boaters trolling herring or plugs.
-See page 95 of the 2014 regulations for a map of the area.
+See page 87 of the 2015 regulations for a map of the area.
 Check regulations for the Columbia and select areas before fishing as they can change on short notice.

 FALL CHINOOK AND COHO: Fall Chinook and coho return to Big Creek Hatchery.
 Some opportunity is available for early returning Tule fall Chinook in August.
 Anti-snagging rules are in effect (check regulation pamphlet).
 The stream is closed during September to ensure enough Chinook are collected at the hatchery for broodstock.
 Later returning hatchery coho are available in October when rains come and the stream re-opens to fishing.